VeroCityDevs/api-doc/docs/api/access/token.md

 # Access Token

-Vero City Platform API implements a RESTFul API based into Oauth 2.0 Standard.
+We4city Platform API implements a RESTFul API based into Oauth 2.0 Standard.
 In thinks guide, we will use the Client Credential Flow.

 ## Implementing the Client Credentials Flow